NeuromatchAcademy/course-content/projects/README.md

 	 * All students should contribute to both slides and video.
   * More detailed guidance to be announced.
   * Videos will be presented at virtual poster session on Content Day 15.

-### **Week Two and Three**
-During weeks two and three, the students will work in their project groups and you and the Mentor will alternate in providing support, guidance and discussions.
-As a TA, you should encourage the students to explore, understand and develop their projects, but also make sure they don’t get lost.
-You should also help them stay on track by trying to keep them from pursuing paths that are too difficult for the allotted time or that seem like dead ends.
-Remember, this is about the experience, not producing a publication-worthy project.
-All groups must finish their projects by the end of curriculum day 4 of the final week.
-The students will make a 10min project presentation + recording for presentations and virtual ‘poster session’.

 # Data loaders